stormpath/stormpath-framework-spec/registration.md

 }
 ```

 If those fields are omitted, it is an error.

-If any of the options are enabled:
+If any of the required fields are

- * ENABLE_PASSWORD_CONFIRMATION
- * REQUIRE_GIVEN_NAME
- * REQUIRE_MIDDLE_NAME
- * REQUIRE_SURNAME
- * REQUIRE_USERNAME

-It should be considered an error if the relevant fields are missing.
+omitted, that is also an error.

 The POST body may contain custom data, which should be passed along to the
 Stormpath API when creating the account.